GMC-DRL/MetaBox/README.md

 For the usage of  `--train`  `--train_agent`  `--train_optimizer`, see [Training](#Training) for more details.

-The data set is split into training set and test set in different proportions with respect to two difficulty levels:
+Each test suites are regarded as a dataset, which is split into training set and test set in different proportions with respect to two difficulty levels:

 * `easy` training set accounts for 75% and test set accounts for 25%.
 * `difficult` training set accounts for 25% and test set accounts for 75%.